huaweicloud/terraform-provider-huaweicloud/website/docs/r/ecs_instance_v1.html.markdown

 * `period` - (Optional) The charging period of the instance.
 Changing this creates a new server.

+* `auto_renew` - (Optional) Specifies whether auto renew is enabled.
+Changing this creates a new server.

 * `auto_recovery` - (Optional) Whether configure automatic recovery of an instance.

 * `delete_disks_on_termination` - (Optional) Delete the data disks upon termination of the instance.
 Defaults to false.
 Changing this creates a new server.